 Various statements contained in this prospectus, including those that express a belief, expectation or intention, as well as those that are not statements of historical fact, are forward-looking statements.
 These forward-looking statements may include projections and estimates concerning our possible or assumed future results of operations, financial condition, business strategies and plans, market opportunity, competitive position, industry environment, and potential growth opportunities.
 In some cases, you can identify forward-looking statements by terms such as "may", "will", "should", "believe", "expect", "could", "intend", "plan", "anticipate", "estimate", "continue", "predict", "project", "potential", "target", "goal" or other words that convey the uncertainty of future events or outcomes.
 You can also identify forward-looking statements by discussions of strategy, plans or intentions.
-Forward-looking statements in this prospectus include, but are not limited to, statements with respect to:
+Forward-looking statements with respect to:

-- our ability to achieve profitability in the future; - our ability to obtain the necessary permits and licenses for the Autazes Project, and the timing and possible outcome of pending regulatory and permitting matters; - proposed expenditures for exploration work, and general and administrative expenses; - the development and construction of the Autazes Project; - maintaining rights of access to, including successfully acquiring, leasing, purchasing and/or obtaining rights to occupy, the land for the development and operation of the Autazes Project; - our capital requirements and need for additional financing, and our ability to raise additional capital; - · the estimated results of planned development, mining and production activities; - the estimated results of our GHG Emissions Analysis (as defined herein); - the supply and demand of potash; - · general economic and financial conditions; - governmental regulation of mining operations and related matters; - our prospects, strategies, and business objectives and milestones; - industry trends; and - our use of net proceeds from this offering and other available funds.
+- our ability to achieve profitability in the future; - our ability to obtain the necessary permits and licenses for the Autazes Project, and the timing and possible outcome of pending regulatory and permitting matters; - · proposed expenditures for exploration work, and general and administrative expenses; - the development and construction of the Autazes Project; - maintaining rights of access to, including successfully acquiring, leasing, purchasing and/or obtaining rights to occupy, the land for the development and operation of the Autazes Project; - our capital requirements and need for additional financing, and our ability to raise additional capital; - the estimated results of planned development, mining and production activities; - the estimated results of our GHG Emissions Analysis (as defined herein); - the supply and demand of potash; - general economic and financial conditions; - governmental regulation of mining operations and related matters; - our prospects, strategies, and business objectives and milestones; - industry trends; and - our use of net proceeds from this offering and other available funds.

 We have based these forward-looking statements on our current expectations and assumptions about future events.
 While our management considers these expectations and assumptions to be reasonable, because forward-looking statements relate to matters that have not yet occurred, they are inherently subject to significant business, competitive, economic, regulatory and other risks, contingencies and uncertainties, most of which are difficult to predict and many of which are beyond our control.
-These and other important factors, including, among others, those discussed in this prospectus under the headings "Risk Factors", "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Business", may cause our actual results, performance or achievements to differ materially from any future results, performance or achievements expressed or implied by the forward-looking statements in this prospectus include:
+These and other important factors, including, among others, those discussed in this prospectus under the headings "Risk Factors", "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Business", may cause our actual results, performance or achievements to differ materially from any future results, performance or achievements expressed or implied by the forward-looking statements in this prospectus.
+Some of the factors that could cause actual results to differ materially from those expressed or implied by the forward-looking statements in this prospectus include: